 PROGRAM commands are initiated by first executing the WRITE ENABLE command to set the write enable latch bit to 1.
-SH is then driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
-The command code is input on DQ0, followed by input on DQ[n] of n address bytes and at least one data byte.
+S# is then driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
+The command code is input on DQ0, followed by input on DQ[n] of address bytes and at least one data byte.
 Each address bit is latched in during the rising edge of the clock.
-When SH is driven HIGH, the operation, which is self-timed, is initiated; its duration is SH the operation is terminated by driving SH HIGH at any time during data output.
+When S# is driven HIGH, the operation, which is self-timed, is initiated; its duration is tPP.